Seamless, Correct, and Generic Programming over Serialised Data: Meaning as Pointers Into a Buffer

 \ExecuteMetaData[SaferIndexed.idr.tex]{pointermu}

 A tree sitting in a buffer is represented by a record packing the buffer, the position at which the tree's root node is stored, and the size of the tree.
-Note that according to our serialisation format the size is not stored in the file but using the size of the buffer, the stored offsets, and the size of the static data we will always be able to compute a value corresponding to it.
+The record is indexed by \IdrisBound{cs} a \IdrisType{Data} description and \IdrisBound{t} the tree of type (\IdrisType{Data.Mu} \IdrisBound{cs}) which is represented by the buffer's content.
+Neither are mentioned in the types of the record's fields, making them \emph{phantom types}~\citep{DBLP:conf/dsl/LeijenM99}.
+A term of type (\IdrisType{Pointer.Mu} \IdrisBound{cs} \IdrisBound{t}) plays a double role in our library: it acts both as a label $\ell$ in the runtime relevant layer, and a proof that said label points to a buffer-bound value equal to $t$ (i.e. \Pointer{\ell}{\text{\IdrisType{Data.Mu} \IdrisBound{cs}}}{t}).